dry-rb/dry-rb.org/source/gems/dry-validation/1.0/schemas.html.md

 end
 ```

-Coercion logic is different than in case of `params`, for example:
+The coercion logic is different to `params`.
+For example, since JSON natively supports integers, it will not coerce them from strings:

 ``` ruby
 result = contract.call('email' => 'jane@doe.org', 'age' => '21')